lexdekker/stack/README.md

 # Stack application
 Stack is a ReactJS application I made for a school project within a short amount of time (28h).
-With the application it's possible to stack different tasks into a list.
+With this application it is possible to stack different tasks into a list.

 ## Installation
 To run this project you need to install the environment first.
 Go to the folder of this project on your computer and install the application with the following command: